mebur56/Freight/README.md

 # Freights

-This is a sample project build on React buildin on Webpack with Typescript,
+This is a sample project build on .Net,

 This Project is the backend application, his counterpart is needed to be fully functional.
 See [Freight-Frontend](https://github.com/mebur56/Freight-Frontend)